Kepler-87c

 Kepler-87c is a planet orbiting Kepler-87, a star slightly more massive than the Sun and nearing the end of its main-sequence period.

 Characteristics

 Despite being larger than Neptune, Kepler-87c is only about 6.4 times more massive than Earth.
 This means that its density is only 0.152 g/cm3.
-This is the first planet with a comparable mass to have such a low density.
+This makes it the first Super-puff, a planet with such low density.
 Its equilibrium temperature is 130 °C.